 Another potential disadvantage is that certain types of mulch, especially those made from non-organic materials like rubber or plastic, may not break down over time and can be detrimental to the environment.
 Lastly, mulching can require additional effort and cost, as it needs to be replenished periodically to maintain its effectiveness.

 Mulches Can Attract Pests

 Organic mulches tend to attract a lot of different pests, from slugs, snails, to larger pests like mice, rats, rabbits, and even deer.
 Pests that feed on dead or decaying plant matter will love your organic mulch.
-Not only do most organic mulches feed the pests but they also shelter them, especially slugs and snails as they do love a moist environment that organic mulches do provide.
-Mulches made out of grass clippings, hay, straw, and even wood chips will attract pests, so make sure to keep an eye out on them.
+Not only do most organic mulches feed the pests but they also shelter them, especially slugs and snails as they do love the moist environment that organic mulches do provide.
+Mulches made out of grass clippings, hay, straw, and even wood chips will attract pests, so make sure to keep an eye out for them.

 The good news is that most of these garden pests will feed on the mulch and not on your plants.
 The bad news is that you are making an ideal environment for the pests to live and reproduce in.

 If done incorrectly mulches can actually damage the plants, this is why it is extremely important to mulch around the plants and not pile the mulch on them.
 As the mulch breaks down it releases a lot of nitrogen, which is beneficial for most plants but small plants tend to be extremely sensitive to high nitrogen in the soil.
 In addition to this if the mulch is in direct contact with the stem of the plant it could make the plant prone to different diseases.

 Most mulches are excellent at retaining water, although if the stem of the plant is constantly wet then fungal growth can occur which eventually will kill off the plant.
 This is the same case for trees as well, so never pile mulch on the base of trees for more information check out my recent article Grass Clippings Around Trees ( Top 5 Do’s ).